acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 }

 ```
-We first put every number from the array into a hash set so we can check if a value exists in constant time.
+SUMMARY: We first put every number from the array into a hash set so we can check if a value exists in constant time.
 Then we loop through the original array and for each number we only start a sequence if there is no number just before it (so if x is in the array but x − 1 is not, x is the start of a run).
 From that start value we keep checking x + 1, x + 2, x + 3, and so on in the set, counting how long this chain of consecutive numbers goes.
 Each time we finish a chain, we compare its length to the best length we have seen so far and update the best if this one is longer.
 In the end we return that best length.

-Building the set takes linear time, and the loops together are also linear because each integer is only walked forward through a sequence once, so the total runtime is O(N).
+Building the set takes linear time, and the loops together are also linear because each integer is only walked forward through a sequence once, so its O(N).